 2) Beef Bourguignon

-This is the stew that makes you feel like you have linen napkins, regardless if you do or not.
-After browning the beef, you’ll want to sauté the aromatics and let the red wine and stock do their thing.
-The mushrooms will get added later so that they remain plump and don’t get sad.
+This stew will make you feel like you have linen napkins, even if you don’t!
+After browning the beef, you will then want to sauté the aromatics and let the red wine and stock do their thing.
+The mushrooms will be added later so that they remain plump and don’t get sad.
 It does take a fair bit of time, but in most cases, there’s not much for me to do, and that’s exactly my thing.

 3) Pot Roast

-To be frank, pot roast always seemed a little intimidating to me.
-It felt like a more adult meal with rules to follow and precise guidelines.
-Although I know it’s been simplified to “brown it, dont rush it, keep it moist,” I had always thought that the reward after that process would be a stew beef along with the carrots and potatoes and onions and broth, and the lid does the magic.
+To be honest, pot roast always seemed a little daunting.
+It felt like a more adult meal with rules and steps I had to follow.
+Although I know it’s as simple as “brown it, dont rush it, keep it moist,” I always thought the end result was going to be a stew beef with the carrots, potatoes, onions, broth, and the lid does the magic.
 It also seemed like the gravy did all the work to make it look like you did more.

-Imagine that a little French bistro has opened in your apartment for just the night.
-The wine develops in complexity and sweetness while the chicken thighs do their thing and braise beautifully.
-While bacon lardons are nice to have, a little pancetta or even just some more mushrooms will still get you most of the way there.
-I tend to keep things pretty simple, usually just some buttered noodles.
+It’s like a little French bistro is opening in your apartment.
+The wine will become richer and sweeter with the braised chicken thighs.
+Bacon lardons are great, but a bit of pancetta or even some extra mushrooms will still get you there.
+I like to keep it simple usually with just some buttered noodles.

-To start, *bread and soup* is a no-knead loaf recipe, so don’t be surprised if it takes some time.
-Other than mixing the ingredients and waiting, there is almost no effort required.
-One thing to keep in mind is that it must be baked in a Dutch oven to enjoy what may be considered a slightly ridiculous, crackly crust.
-As for the soup, it is as simple as using canned tomatoes and letting them simmer with diced garlic and onion.
-If you’re feeling a bit adventurous, you can add some butter and a splash of cream.
+Now, with the soup, the easiest option is to use canned tomatoes and let them simmer with some diced garlic and onion.
+If you’re feeling a little fancy, you can add some butter and a splash of cream.
 The moment the first torn piece is submerged in the bowl, there is a hush that falls over the room.

-This is where I go when I want something like dinner but don’t want to put in the effort to make something.
-After browning the sausage, you can let the peppers and onions caramelize in the drippings.
-A splash of vinegar or a spoon of mustard will brighten it up.
-You can roll it up, or eat it like a deconstructed and use the bread for dipping.
+If I want to have something like dinner but don’t want to do the work involved in making something, this is the place I go to.
+Once you have browned the sausage, you could let the peppers and onions caramelize in the drippings.
+Caramelizing them in the drippings may let you add a splash of vinegar or a spoon of mustard to brighten it up.
+Roll it up, or eat it like a deconstructed and bread for dipping.
 No judgement here.

-Making red beans and rice requires patience.
-So does using a Dutch oven.
-While the beans simmer, they turn into their own sauce, which creates a deep, velvety texture.
-While the smoked sausage may add the most flavor, the true essence of the dish is the holy trinity of onions, celery, and bell peppers.
-Trust me, it tastes even better tomorrow, so make sure to save some!
+Making red beans and rice takes time, and so does working with a Dutch oven.
+While the beans are simmering and turning into their own saucy, velvety texture, you can slice some smoked sausage to add the most flavor.
+While that may seem like the most important part of the dish, it’s actually the holy trinity of the dish that consists of onions, celery, and bell peppers.
+Trust me.
+It tastes even better tomorrow so make sure to save some!

 8) Dutch Oven Chili

-Like my fondness for sweaters that are thick, a bit messy, and not too fancy, I also enjoy chili.
-First, I take care of the meat.
-I mean, like, you should make sure it’s completely browned.
+Like my affinity for sweaters that are thick, a tad messy and not too fancy, I also enjoy chili.
+First, I attend to the meat.
+I mean, like, you should make sure it’s all completely browned.
 None of that gray meat stuff, that’s for amateurs.
-Then, use the fat to bloom the spices, and if you want to, add some chopped onions, other veggies, beans, and tomatoes.
-Let that simmer for a while so all the flavors marry.
-There are a lot of opinions about chili, all I want is another bowl.
+Then, use the fat to bloom the spices and if you like, toss in some chopped onions, other veggies, beans and tomatoes.
+All that simmering is necessary for the flavors to marry.
+There are a lot of differing opinions about chili and all I want is another bowl of it.

 9) White Chicken Chili

-This is my stealth “lighter” chili that still manages to capture the essence of comfort food.
-Green chiles and cumin keep it warm and savory, and white beans give it body without needing much fuss.
-For an even richer flavor, add some cream cheese or sour cream at the end.
-It is the kind of dinner that, strangely, evokes a sense of obligation.
+This is my stealth “lighter” chili that still evokes the spirit of comfort food.
+Green chiles and cumin keep it warm and savory, and white beans help create a more filling dish with very little work.
+If you want something even more decadent, you could stir in some cream cheese or sour cream at the end.
+It’s the sort of dinner, rather oddly, that leaves you with a sense of obligation.

 10) Bolognese Sauce

-In the past, I hurried with making the meat sauce, and the results showed.
+Previously, I rushed to prepare the meat sauce, and it showed in my results.
 One can brown the meat and soften the soffritto (vegetable base) in a Dutch oven.
-Then let the whole thing gently bubble for an hour or two until it develops a rounded, almost sweet flavor.
-A small amount of milk can neutralize the acidity of the sauce while adding a softer, plusher mouthfeel.
-Serve this over broad noodles with plenty of parmesan cheese.
+Then let the whole thing gently bubble for an hour or two until it develops rounded, nearly sweet notes.
+A splash of milk will soften the acidity of the sauce as well as give it a plusher mouthfeel.
+Serve with broad noodles and a generous portion of parmesan cheese.

 11) One-Pot Lasagna

-This is ideal for those evenings where you desire lasagna, yet do not want to do any construction.
-Break the noodles and prepare them with the sauce.
-After this, combine with ricotta and mozzarella and stir them until they transform into a creamy, stringy mass.
-Just as you intended, the starchy pasta thickens everything.
-There may be some chaos in the pot, but on the spoon, it is pure bliss.
+This is perfect for those nights you wish to enjoy lasagna, but do not really want to engage in any building.
+Snap the noodles and cook them with the sauce and then mix with ricotta and mozzarella and stir until they become a creamy, stringy mass.
+Just like you had in mind, the starchy pasta thickens everything.
+There might be a lot of chaos in the pot, but in the spoon it’s a pure delight.

-No matter how long you have been reading, the short ribs say, ‘yes, I meant to impress you.’
-Sear and then braise in wine or stock with aromatics and cook low and slow until they are tender enough to eat with a spoon.
-If you are feeling virtuous, you can skim the fat; if you want maximum silkiness, don’t skim.
+No matter how long you’ve been reading, the short ribs tell you, ‘yes, I meant to impress you.’
+Sear and then braise in wine or stock with some aromatics and cook them low and slow until tender enough to eat with a spoon.
+If you are feeling virtuous, you can skim the fat.
+If you want maximum silkiness, don’t skim.
 For most people, I reckon this dish is a case of “small portion, big satisfaction”.

 14) Pork Carnitas

-What I enjoy about carnitas is that they are very communicative.
-You will braise the pork with citrus and spices until the meat breaks apart, and then at the end you will crisp it to create those little browned bits that everyone fights over.
-The Dutch oven keeps some of the moisture as the meat gets tender.
-Tacos tonight, nachos tomorrow, scrambled eggs the next day, this is a plan, not leftovers.
+One of the things I appreciate about carnitas is the interactive process of preparation.
+You will braise the pork with a combination of citrus and spices until the meat becomes shredded, then you will finish it by crisping the meat for those little browned pieces that everyone scrambles to get.
+The Dutch oven will maintain some of the moisture while the meat is becoming tender.
+Tacos for dinner and nachos for lunch will be fun.
+Scrambled eggs the following day, and this is a plan, not leftovers.

 15) Chicken Tinga